tristanls/k-bucket/README.md

 Emitted when a previously existing ("previously existing" means `oldContact.id` equals `newContact.id`) contact was added to the bucket and it was replaced with `newContact`.

+#### Property: 'metadata'

+The `metadata` object serves as a container that can be used by implementations using k-bucket.
+One example is storing a timestamp to indicate the last time when a node in the bucket was responding to a ping.

 ## Releases

 [Current releases](https://github.com/tristanls/k-bucket/releases).